Schots/mlops_project/README.md

     git push --set-upstream origin my_branch
     ```

-7. Creating a Pull Request

-    Make your contributions on your local repository then push, after this you will be able to create a Pull Request.

-    Example:

-    making a push from the "mmmmmm" branch
+7. Set up the environment

+    Configure your local machine to work in this project.
+First create a virtual environment Python virtual environment for the MLOps project on your local machine.

     ```sh
+    make create_environment
+    ```
+    Then install the dependencies

+    ```sh
+    make requirements
+    ```

+8. Creating a Pull Request

+    Make your contributions!

+    Don't forget of adding the new dependencies

+    ***The project dependencies should be put into requirements.in and requirements-dev.in files.
+The requirements.txt and requirements-dev-in.txt will be generated, please don´t edit them.***

+    After this commit and push your changes to sync your local repository with your own remote repository.
+Now, you'll be able to create a Pull Request.

+    **Example:**

+    Create a branch called new_branch

+    ```sh
-    git checkout mmmmmm              # swith to the mmmmm branch touch myfile.txt                 # create a file
+    git checkout mmmmm              # swith to the new_branch
+    ```

+    Create a Python script.py

+    ```sh
+    sudo nano script.py
+    ```

+    _script.py_

+    ```

+    from passlib.context import CryptContext

+    pwd_context = CryptContext(schemes=["bcrypt"], deprecated="auto")

+    hashed_password = pwd_context.hash("my_password")

+    print(hashed_password)

+    ```

+    As you can see, this script depends on "passlib".
+Add this dependency to requirements-dev.in.
+Then commit and push your changes.

+    ```sh
-    git add myfile.txt               # add file to git git commit -m "First commit"     # commit the changes git push                         # push to the forked repository
+    git add script.txt                            # add the file created git add requirements-dev.in                   # add the requirements changes git commit -m "First commit"                  # commit the changes git push                                      # push to the forked repository

     ```

     after this few steps, the following message will be displayed on your repository.

     <img src=img/pushed.png>